bluesky-social/social-app/docs/build.md

   - Make sure to copy the `.env.example` to `.env` and fill in any necessary tokens.
 (The Sentry token is NOT required; see instructions below if you want to enable Sentry.)
   - If you want to use Expo EAS on your own builds without ejecting from Expo, make sure to change the `owner` as well as `extra.eas.projectId` properties.
 If you do not have an Expo account, you may remove these properties.
   - `npx react-native info` Checks what has been installed.
+  - If the android simulator frequently hangs or is very sluggish, [bump its memory limit](https://stackoverflow.com/a/40068396)
   - The android simulator won't be able to access localhost services unless you run `adb reverse tcp:{PORT} tcp:{PORT}`
     - For instance, the locally-hosted dev-wallet will need `adb reverse tcp:3001 tcp:3001`
   - For some reason, the typescript compiler chokes on platform-specific files (e.g. `foo.native.ts`) but only when compiling for Web thus far.
 Therefore we always have one version of the file which doesn't use a platform specifier, and that should be the Web version. ([More info](https://stackoverflow.com/questions/44001050/platform-specific-import-component-in-react-native-with-typescript).)